Military Police Tampered with Evidence, Rules Ontario Superior Court

 Will van Engen Comments on “Noah’s Law” Proposal for New Law

-Will van Engen, defence counsel with Bottos Law Group, spoke to the CBC about the proposed “Noah’s Law” which would impose mandatory minimum sentences on repeat sexual offenders and allow public access to the sexual offender registry.
+Will van Engen, about “Noah’s Law” imposing mandatory minimums on repeat sexual offenders and public access to the sexual offender registry.

 Alberta Review Board and the NCR Offender

-Bottos Law Group lawyer Jacqueline Petrie was featured in an article examining the struggle of people, like Mr. Kankam, who have been in hospital for years but given almost no opportunity to move back into the community despite being mentally well for a long time
+Jacqueline Petrie was featured in an article about people who have been in hospital for years despite being mentally well for a long time.

 Judge Rules on Whether Accused Must Remove Mask in Court